14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 Recommendation: For the best beach, visit Sveti Jakov.

-You’ll find some Dubrovnik guides always recommend visiting Banje Beach.
+During your research, you may find some Dubrovnik guides recommending to visit Banje Beach.
 However, Sveti Jakov is a much quieter option and offers all you need for a serene escape from the busy Old Town.

 To locate this hidden gem, walk 25-30 minutes from the Ploce gate entrance, past Banje Beach, and continue on the right path until you reach it.
 For directions, click here